Workplace relations management plans

 What is the process for an ABCC Assessment of my WRMP?

-As part of the tender evaluation process funding entities will apply to the ABCC for approval of the WRMPs of short listed respondents.
+As part of the tender evaluation process funding entities and recipients will apply to the ABCC for approval of the WRMPs of short listed respondents.
+All tenderer interaction around a project specific WRMP will be with the funding entity or recipient.

-The ABCC will review these WRMPs to ensure each WRMP addresses all of the requirements of the Building Code.
-The WRMP must address the requirements in section 32 of the Building Code 2016, and the requirements in Schedule 3 of the Building Code as advised by the funding entity.
+The ABCC will review the WRMPs submitted by a funding entity or recipient to ensure each WRMP addresses all of the requirements of the Building Code.
+The WRMP must address the requirements in section 32 of the Building Code 2016, and the requirements in Schedule 3 of the Building Code as advised by the funding entity or recipient.

-A funding entity must not enter into a contract with a tenderer if their WRMP has not been approved by the ABCC.
+Under the Code, a funding entity or must not enter into a contract with a tenderer if their WRMP has not been approved by the ABCC.

 Compliance with an approved WRMP